 Another area of self-care that has an impact on our mental health is our diet.
 Depending on how depression affects you as an individual, you may lose your appetite and find it hard to eat or, alternatively, that your hunger is increased and you crave sugar and junk food.
 While giving in to these cravings can make you feel good at the moment, it sets you up to crash later on.
-The neurotransmitters in our brain are made in part by what we eat.
+The neurotransmitters in our brain are made by what we eat.
 A lack of sufficient nutrition can have serious implications and medication won't work if it doesn't have proper nutritional support.

 Preventing A Relapse Of Depression

 Depression is usually a chronic condition, which means that once you've gotten through a period of depression, it has the possibility of coming back.
 Depression prevention involves being aware of your mental state and continuing both a regular self-care routine and stress management.
 Now that you know what to look for, you know how to avoid depression by staying aware of what to look for and acting accordingly.